oxylabs/google-shopping-scraper/README.md

 ### Notes

 In case the code doesn't work or your project is of bigger scale, please refer to the second part of the tutorial.
-There, we showcase how to scrape public data with Oxylabs Scraper API.
+There, we showcase how to scrape public data with Oxylabs API.

-## Scrape public Google Shopping data with Oxylabs E-Commerce Scraper API
+## Scraping Google Shopping with Oxylabs API

-As part of [**E-Commerce Scraper API**](https://github.com/oxylabs/ecommerce-scraper-api-guide), [Google Shopping Scraper](https://oxy.yt/qadX) extracts timely e-commerce data in raw HTML or structured JSON format.
+[Google Shopping Scraper](https://oxy.yt/qadX) extracts timely e-commerce data in raw HTML or structured JSON format.
 The scraper offers a maintenance-free data collection infrastructure that automates the bulk of underlying processes, from sending HTTP requests to data parsing.

 The underlying measures, such as proxies, ensure considerably fewer CAPTCHAs and IP blocks.
 The scraper supports localized results from almost any locale worldwide (195 countries) with country-level and postal code targeting.

 Additionally, the scraper can automate recurring scraping and parsing jobs through [**Scheduler**](https://developers.oxylabs.io/scraper-apis/scheduler-beta), load dynamic websites that use JavaScript for rendering content, and retrieve results via the API or directly to Google Cloud Storage or Amazon S3 storage bucket.

+Keep in mind that to access this tool, you'll need an active subscription – a paid plan or a free 7-day trial.
+You can claim your trial via our self-service [dashboard](https://dashboard.oxylabs.io/).

 ### How it works